jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 GitHub Actions takes the same stances as most major build automation tools do today.
 A file defines the actions to take for the build.
 The file is defined in Yaml, and stored alongside the source of the repository.
-All workflows are defined under the .github/workflows.
+All workflows are defined under the `.github/workflows` directory.
 Create a yaml file with the proper schema for a GitHub Action workflow and store it under that directory.
 GitHub will automatically pick it up.